spessasus/SpessaSynth/README.md

 - MIDI file parser - parses the midi file into an object readable by sequencer
 - Sequencer - plays back the parsed MIDI file.
 Must be connected to a synthetizer.
 Can be connected to a renderer
 - Renderer - renders the waveforms of the channels and the falling notes.
 Must be connected to a synthetizer
-- Synthetizer - generates the sound using the given preset
+- (Synthetizer)[wiki/Synthetizer-Class] - generates the sound using the given preset
 - UI classes - used for user interface, connect to their respective parts (eg. synth, sequencer, keyboard etc)